Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 <a name="InterstitialAsAnObject" />
-##Implementing Interstitial Ads with Objects
+##Interstitial Ads
-You can implement interstitial ads with objects if you need to gain more control over your ads, like using callbacks or using multiple ads with different properties.
+Implement interstitial ads with objects for gaining more control over your ads, like using callbacks or using multiple ads with different properties.

 To initialize an interstitial ad object, create a member variable in your activity as follows:
 ```java